I paid over $2000 for my reclining sofa. It is only 5 years old and already falling apart.

 The many different types of synthetic and real leathers are explained in my blog article, Buyer’s Guide to Good (and Bad) Leather Furniture.

-The lifespan of low and midprice reclining sofas is limited by the quality of the seat cushion foam.
+The lifespan of low and midprice reclining seating is limited by the quality of the seat cushion foam.

 Foam cushions feel great when brand new.